 National Records give special recognition to the most outstanding scores fired by competitors in CMP-governed shooting events.
 This rule establishes standards for National Record recognition.
 A current National Record List will be published on the CMP web site after the first record list is compiled.
+To be recognized as a National Record, competitors' scores must fulfill these conditions:

-11.2 STANDARDS FOR ESTABLISHING RECORDS
+11.2.1 STANDARDS FOR ESTABLISHING RECORDS